 Here’s the other thing, and it’s a big thing: By knowing what plants to gather, prepare and eat in a winter outdoor survival situation, you just may be able to save your life!

 So let’s get to it.

-DISCLAIMER: Remember, when harvesting wild foods of any kind: Check regulations, have landowner permission, positively identify the plant or part thereof by using a good, reputable field guide or app or by going with a master naturalist, learn about any poisonous lookalikes in your area, do not collect near roads, parking lots or other potentially polluted places, and eat only small amounts of wild foods that are new to you, and harvest in a sustainable manner never taking more than you can eat or over 5% of a plant population.
-If there are any doubts about a particular plant, don’t eat it.
+DISCLAIMER: When harvesting wild foods of any kind: Check regulations, have landowner permission, positively identify the plant or part thereof by using a good, reputable field guide or app or by going with a master naturalist, and learn about any poisonous lookalikes in your area.
+Do not collect near roads, parking lots or other potentially polluted places, and eat only small amounts of wild foods that are new to you, and harvest in a sustainable manner never taking more than you can eat or over 5% of a plant population.
+If there are any doubts about a particular plant, don’t eat it!

 EQUIPMENT NEEDED: Among the equipment needed for collecting wild edible plants in winter: Warm clothing, insulated or neoprene hip waders or waterproof boots, heavy duty-insulated rubber gloves, kitchen shears or pocket knife, small hand rake, one-gallon plastic Ziploc bags and a 5-gallon plastic bucket.

-THE EDIBLES: Here are seven reliable wild winter edibles that you can find in the Cornhusker State.
+THE WINTER WILD PLANT FOODS: Here are seven reliable wild winter plant foods that you can find in the Cornhusker State.

 (1) Cattails (roots and shoots).